Chaval Is a West End Brasserie That’s More Than the Sum of Its Parts

-The culinary duo behind Piccolo, Portland’s much-loved Italian restaurant, dives into Spanish and French fare at their new West End bistro.
+The culinary duo behind Piccolo, Portland’s much-loved Italian restaurant, dives into Spanish and French fare.

 Typically hip Portland.
 But as long as you don’t wear shorts and you take off your hat at the table, no one will look sideways at you.